ViBlog/autovalues/autovalue-intro.md

 }
 [...]
 ```

-On a side note, if you return a mutable object in the getter, Java will return the reference to the object.
-Doing so, this object will be able to be modified breaking the advantages of the Immutability.
+On a side note, if you return a Mutable Object in the getter, Java will return his reference.
+Doing so, you will be able to be modify it breaking the advantages of the Immutability.
 To avoid that you will have to return a clone of the object.
 You should also take care of the memory cost of doing so.
 Not much more choices there, choose carefully.

 ```java
 private Location getLocation() {